zchenpds/DiffDriveRobot/README.md

 Once you have above elements in a directory known to Python, call import vrep to load the library.
 To enable the remote API on the client side (i.e. your application), call vrep.simxStart.
 See the simpleTest.py script in the programming/remoteApiBindings/python directory for an example.
 This page lists and describes all supported Python remote API functions.
 V-REP remote API functions can easily be recognized from their "simx"-prefix.

 ### Spyder 3.6 on Windows
 In Spyder, go to menu Tools -> PYTHONPATH Manager.
-In there, add the paths "...\programming\remoteApiBindings\python\python" and "...\programming\remoteApiBindings\lib\lib\64Bit", where "..." is the installation location of Vrep.
+In there, add the paths "...\programming\remoteApiBindings\python\python" and "...\programming\remoteApiBindings\lib\lib\64Bit", where "..." is the installation directory for Vrep.